Updated February 28, 2022

 Since the start of the pandemic in March 2020, Pasco County Schools has implemented protocols to maintain a safe and healthy environment for students and staff.
 The protocols have been revised as circumstances changed.

-This school year the protocols are not as restrictive as they were last school year.
-At this time, with the recent increases in positive COVID-19 cases in our community, we have revisited the protocols again.
-Some protocols remain in place while some have been revised.
+With the updated guidance provided by Governor, Ron DeSantis and the Florida Surgeon General, Dr. Joseph Ladapo, we have once again revised our protocols.
 It is our goal to find the right balance between safeguarding the health of our students and staff while making the school and work experience as close to normal as possible.

 Please note that the information in this document is current as of the date listed above.
 Circumstances regarding COVID-19 and the variants are rapidly changing, and our school district protocols and guidance may be updated as circumstances change.

 Health and Wellness

 - Masks are optional in Pasco County Schools.